att-innovate/qnetdes/docs/demos/middle-man.rst

 she wishes to send to Bob, and then sends her bell state pair to Bob.
 This process can be repeated for any number of classical bits that Alice wishes to send.

-The attack occurs when Eve intercepts the Alice's qubits on the way to Bob, measures the qubits, and re-transmits them to Bob.
+The attack occurs when Eve intercepts Alice's qubits on the way to Bob, measures the qubits, and re-transmits them to Bob.
 Due to Eve not having a bell state pair and her measurement collapsing the state of the qubit, Eve only intercepts random noise, while Bob can immediately detect the presence of an intruder.